 National distribution is a goal for most CPG businesses, but it can take years to attain.
 It requires constantly competing against bigger brands that already have national distribution.

-The costs of gaining and maintaining national distribution are staggering and are the most often overlooked costs by most independent CPG brand builders.
+The costs of gaining and maintaining national distribution are staggering.
+And most independent CPG brand builders often overlook these costs.
 They know the cost of goods, but do they know the cost of sales?

 Part of the cost of sales is keeping your branded product in stock at retail.
 As you expand your business into new territories, this cost increases dramatically.
 In our case, starting out we were surprised how much of what we thought was the distributor’s or retailer’s job, we had to do.
 If we didn’t do it, it simply didn’t get done.
 That was a big portion of our cost of sales.